 To use: First be sure there are no air bubbles.
 Eliminate them by unclamping and holding the ends as high as possible and work bubbles out by beginning in the center and tapping the tubing.

-They will flow upward by gravity so youll probably need to secure the ends up high and you and the helper take one side of the center and each work towards your respective ends.
+They will flow upward by natural buoyancy so youll probably need to secure the ends up high and you and the helper take one side of the center and each work towards your respective ends.

-The helper makes a mark anywhere on the wall and you go to where the first reference mark is to be made.
+The helper makes a mark anywhere on the wall about eye level and you go to where the first reference mark is to be made.

 From here on out, the helper slides the tube up and down the wall, while you hold yours stable, until the water settles out and is on the original mark on the helpers end.
 Refer to step #4 in the section above on using the solo model, re: concave water.